 Peer-on-peer abuse is abuse by one or more pupils against another pupil.
-It can manifest itself in many ways and can include bullying (including cyber bullying), physical abuse, initiation/hazing violence and rituals, sexting, upskirting, sexual assault, gender-based issues and harmful sexual behaviours including sexual violence and sexual harassment.
+It can manifest itself in many ways and can include bullying (including cyber bullying), physical abuse, initiation/hazing violence and rituals, sharing nudes or semi-nude images/video (also known as sexting or youth produced sexual imagery), sexting, upskirting, sexual assault, gender-based issues and harmful sexual behaviours including sexual violence and sexual harassment.
 Abusive comments and interactions should never be passed off or dismissed as "banter" or "part of growing up".
 Nor will harmful sexual behaviours be dismissed as the same or "just having a laugh" or "boys being boys".
 The Lyceum recognises that a child is likely to disclose an allegation to someone they trust: this could be any member of staff.
 By making such a disclosure the pupil is likely to feel that the member of staff is in a position of trust.
+All staff should be able to reassure victims that they are being taken seriously and that they will be supported and kept safe.
+A victim should never be given the impression that they are creating a problem by reporting abuse, sexual violence or sexual harassment.
+Nor should a victim ever be made to feel ashamed for making a report.
+Staff should be mindful that early information sharing is vital for the effective identification, assessment, and allocation of appropriate service provision, whether this is when problems first emerge, or where a child is already known to local authority children's social care.
+The school will consult Part 5 of KCSIE 2021 when addressing child on child sexual violence and sexual harassment, including those that have happened outside of the school premises, and or online.